The distinctive appearance of a helical pier explains how it works to solve foundation settlement problems.

 At Woods Basement Systems, Inc., we want to help you restore the value of your home through structural stability.
 To this end, we have a wide variety of repair solutions that can address foundation problems of any kind.

 If you live within our Illinois & Missouri service area, we'd like to provide you with a free, written helical pier installation quote.
 Each quote includes a free on-site inspection, a professional consultation, and copy of our 90-page full-color foundation repair book.
 To schedule your appointment, call or e-mail us today!

-Our service area includes St. Louis, Springfield, St. Charles, and nearby areas such as Champaign, Decatur, Chesterfield, St Peters, Florissant, O'Fallon, Belleville.
+Our service area includes St. Louis, Springfield, St. Charles, Florissant, and nearby areas such as Decatur, Ballwin, Belleville, Champaign, St. Peters, East Saint Louis.

 Looking for a price?
 Get a no cost, no obligation free estimate.